bstenm/flutter_coding_challenge/README.md

 # flutter contact list

+Work in progress.
-Contact list with search and group messaging capabilities
+Contact list with search and group messaging capabilities.